 To contribute, please go to the Park's website.
 Donations are gratefully accepted!

-To download your FREE APP with 9 available tours, please select:
+To download your FREE APP with 17 available tours, please select:

-We are also pleased to announce that we have helped design and have funded the printing of 2 brochures: One is a Sag Harbor Cultural District Walking Tour and guide, a free brochure for visitors and residents.
+We have also produced a paper version of the Kids' Walking Tour that they can pick up at the Windmill or at other friendly stops on the various tours (as well as the Wharf Shop), and a Sag Harbor Cultural District Walking Tour and guide, a free brochure for visitors and residents.
 The map includes QR codes for smart phones, locations and hours, and descriptions of each participating institution.

 Our first projects were in support of Traffic Calming in the Village of Sag Harbor, and the exciting Preservation of our Historic Waterfront.
 To this end, we are raising money to help these two great propositions, while working directly with Village officials to determine need and direction.

 Traffic calming has long been a difficult issue in the village.
 We have been encouraged by specific proposals and referenda to slow down our too-fast traffic, especially after accidents in recent years.
 A small fund-raiser was held at Estia’s Little Kitchen in November 2013, and another at the end of March, 2014, that raised several thousand dollars that will go directly to working with project traffic calming experts on the possibility of installing bump-outs and other clever and aesthetic measures to intelligently slow down drivers.
 We are targeting areas identified by residents in a workshop in February 2013, and are focusing on Main and Jermain Streets.

 Please take a look at our work!
 You will need Adobe Reader to access these files, which are all pdfs.

 The April 8, 2014 presentation by Michael King of Nelson/Nygaard to the Village Board of Trustees:

 The memo about how to incorporate planters into the designs

 The final presentation of Nelson/Nygaard, showing all the intersections under consideration: